federibet/rag-llm/README.md

 ```

 ## Supported Languages
-The supported languages are defined in the main script as a list:
+The supported languages are defined in `config.py` as a list:

 ```python
 SUPPORTED_LANGUAGES = ['es', 'en', 'pt']